 Related

 Erin Garza is a staff scientist in the Microbial and Environmental Genomics Group at JCVI specializing in synthetic biology.
-Dr. Garza’s research focuses on genetically engineering bacteria and diatoms to produce compounds of interest, domesticating and characterizing genetic parts for DNA cloning libraries, and developing and optimizing cloning techniques for non-model organisms.
+Dr. Garza’s research involves genetically engineering bacteria and diatoms to produce compounds of interest, elucidating plastic degradation pathways in marine organisms, domesticating and characterizing genetic parts for DNA cloning libraries, and developing and optimizing cloning techniques for non-model organisms.

 Dr. Garza received her master’s and PhD in microbiology from Northern Illinois University.
 Her graduate work involved genetically engineering biofuel pathways, like homoethanol and butanol, into Escherichia coli.